 OfferUp is one of the fastest ways to post an item for sale.
-The website boasts that users can post an item in 30 seconds or less.
+The website boasts users can post an article in 30 seconds or less.
 To begin, every user must have a complete profile; the sign-up process takes only minutes.
 What sets OfferUp apart from apps like Letgo is that you can elect to have them shipped if you choose not to meet up with the people selling items online.
 Buyers are responsible for shipping charges.
-Users pay for items and get paid via the OfferUp app.
+Users pay for things and get paid via the OfferUp app.

 Most people know of Instagram as a social media platform, but did you know you can use it to sell items, too?
 With Instagram Shopping, people can buy products directly from your photos and videos.
 If you post about your products, you can add product tags, and when people click on them, they can navigate to your sales page.
-That is a smart option for bloggers and influencers.
+That is a wise option for bloggers and influencers.

 Sell on Traditional Platforms

 Some selling platforms act as a catch-all.
 You can sell almost anything on them, from services to physical items.
 Here are a few of the most popular selling platforms.

 If you have items you no longer use, you may want to try eBay.
 This platform is ideal for individuals to sell single items and often is a marketplace for top-dollar items. eBay will pay you once you sell an item and the recipient has it.
 You can receive money directly into a bank account or via PayPal.